Why We Need to Honor Commitments to Ourselves!

 “Honoring the commitments you’ve made to yourself teaches your brain that you can not only follow through on something but are capable of changing your behavior.
 Once you’ve managed to teach your brain that you can change one behavior that makes it much easier to change others” according to Unmistakablecreative.com.

-It helps to sit down and create a list of all possible obstacles with strategies to implement, if the obstacles do pop up.
+It helps to create a list of all possible obstacles with strategies to implement, if need be.

 Let’s say we’ve finally set a goal to lose those extra pounds.

-We’ve committed to sticking to a healthy protocol, and our loved one brings home an unexpected box of donuts.
+We’ve committed to sticking to a healthy protocol, and our loved one brings home an unexpected box of donuts, that aren’t part of our protocol.

-Happily, we know exactly what to do because remember, we’ve planned for obstacles and strategies for these types of situations!
+Happily, we know exactly what to do because we’ve planned for these types of situations, honoring our commitment.

-Just smile and say “thanks, but no thanks” and go about our day!
+Just smile and say “thanks, but no thanks”!

-We still need to show up for ourselves, even if it’s uncomfortable and hard.
+We still need to show up for ourselves, even if it’s uncomfortable.

-Decide in advance that nothing is going to get in the way!
+Decide in advance that nothing will get in the way!

 Just because it’s hard, doesn’t mean we shouldn’t keep going.

-Making commitments to ourselves gives us focus and direction.
+Making commitments to ourselves gives us focus and points us in the right direction.

 When we are fully committed, we will intentionally create exactly what we want in life.